LibraryCarpentry/lc-git/episodes/02-getting-started.md

 nothing added to commit but untracked files present (use "git add" to track)
 ~~~

-This status is Git telling us that it has noticed a new file in our directory that we currently aren't tracking.
+This status is Git telling us that it has noticed a new file in our directory that we are not yet tracking.
 With colourised output, the filename will appear in red.

 To change this, and to tell Git we want to track any changes we make to git_test.txt, we use `git add`